Discover Your Passion for Primary Care with Our Speciality Training

 Entry Requirements

-• Have completed a minimum of 3 Sasaran Kerja Tahunan (SKT) and Laporan Nilai Prestasi Tahunan (LNPT) with sufficient grades, at the time of application to Bahagian Pengurusan Latihan (BPL) – to follow BPL Guidelines.
+• Three years of complete SKT (Sasaran Kerja Tahunan) and LNPT (Laporan Nilai Prestasi Tahunan) at the time of application to Bahagian Pengurusan Latihan (BPL) – to follow BPL Guidelines.

-• The applicant can be made online through the MInTFM website.
+• MInTFM Application – The application can be completed online through the MInTFM website

 How to Apply

-• Please review your application details before clicking on the ‘Finalise Submission’ mission.
+• Please review your application details before clicking on the ‘Finalise Submission’ button.

 • Please note you cannot amend your application form once it has been submitted.